biobricks/level-tree-index/README.md

 `opts.sep` can be a buffer of a string and is used as a separator to construct the path to each node in the tree.

 `opts.ignore` can be set to a function which will receive the key and value for each change and if it returns something truthy then that value will be ignored by the tree indexer, e.g:

+Setting `orphanPath` to a string, buffer or array will cause all orphaned rows to have `orphanPath` as their parent path.
+Setting `orphanPath` to `null` will cause orphaned rows to be ignored (not indexed).
+An orphan is defined as a row with its `parentProp` set to a non-falsy value but where the referenced parent does not exist in the database.
+This can happen e.g. if a parent is deleted but its children are left in the database.

 ```
 // ignore items where the .name property starts with an underscore